If you're a nurse or midwife and want to work in the community with new parents and pre-school children, health visiting could be for you

 - Working with families and young children, including those at risk, means that you may find the job stressful and challenging on occasions.
 Risk to personal safety may be an issue, depending on the role and situation.

 - Posts are available throughout the UK and the amount of vacancies is expected to continue to rise.

-- It is unlikely that you'll need to be away from home overnight and overseas work or travel is uncommon.
+- It's unlikely that you'll need to be away from home overnight and overseas work or travel is uncommon.

-To become a health visitor, you must first be a qualified and registered nurse or midwife.
+To become a health visitor, you must first be a qualified and registered nurse (in any field) or midwife.
 You then need to undertake an approved training programme in Specialist Community Public Health Nursing - Health Visiting (SCPHN - HV).

 You can begin this training as soon as you want after becoming a registered nurse or midwife, as there's no minimum period of post-registration experience required.
 For information on training in nursing or midwifery see the adult nurse and midwife job profiles.

 SCPHN - HV training is carried out at degree level.
 This usually takes one year full time or the equivalent part time.
 If you've got relevant experience or learning, you could get accreditation of prior learning (APL) for up to one third of the course, which will shorten the length of training.